pranavs2001/Pudhina/_posts/2021-05-14-bookmarks.md

 ---
 layout: page
-title:  "Reading List"
+title:  "Bookmarks"
-subtitle: "A collection of books I've enjoyed reading, updated as I discover them"
+subtitle: "My favorite websites, updated as I discover them"
-date:   2021-05-14 16:30:00 -7000
+date:   2022-09-19 10:30:00 -7000
 categories: ["reading list"]
 ---

 Welcome to my blog!
 I figured that to ease into this new blogging hobby that I hope to maintain, I should start off with a rather light topic and list some books that have really stood out to me.
 Admittedly, reading is something I don't maintain with proper pace.
 It's often dictated by the other aspects of my life and how engaging the book itself is.
 Hopefully, this list is updated regularly.

+* Zero to One - Peter Thiel
+* Mindf*ck: Cambridge Analytica and the Plot to Break America - Cristopher Wylie
 * Moneyball - Michael Lewis
 * The Kite Runner - Khaled Hosseini
 * The Martian - Andy Weir
 * Behind the Beautiful Forevers - Katherine Boo

 More to come soon 😃

-Thanks for reading!